Day Nils Frahm

 Nils Frahm

-Nils Frahm had an early introduction to music.
-During his childhood he was taught to play piano.
-It was through this that Nils began to immerse himself in the styles of the classical pianists before him as well as contemporary composers.
+had an early introduction to music, learning the piano throughout his childhood.
+It was through this that Nils began to immerse himself in the styles of classical pianists from previous generations as well as the music of contemporary composers, before forging his own musical path through composition.

-Today Nils Frahm works as an accomplished composer and producer from his Berlin-based Durton Studio.
-His unconventional approach to an age-old instrument, played contemplatively and intimately, has won him many fans around the world.
-For a musician this early in his career, Frahm displays an incredibly developed sense of control and restraint in his work, catching the ear of many fans.
+Today Nils Frahm continues to work as an accomplished composer, producer and celebrated performer from his Berlin-based studio at the renowned Funkhaus.
+His unconventional approach to an age-old instrument, played contemplatively and intimately, and on a mesmerising scale through his vast stage shows, has won him many fans around the world.
+Nils has gained global notoriety for his highly developed sense of control and restraint in his work, as well as a breath-taking level of emotion and personality.

 This album contains no booklet.